flawgarden/vulnomicon/README.md

 # vulnomicon

-Vulnomicon is a meta-repository for different SAST tool benchmarks.
+**vulnomicon** is a meta-repository for different SAST tool benchmarks.

 Usually, benchmark datasets for SAST tools are either synthetic or real-world-based only.
-Vulnomicon contains both synthetic and real-world benchmarks.
+**vulnomicon** contains both synthetic and real-world benchmarks.

 Synthetic benchmarks are generated using mutational fuzzing.
 Existing benchmarks are used as initial seeds for the fuzzer.
 The fuzzer uses handwritten